 In contact with chemicals

 Contact with chemicals requires special consideration.
 A wide range of chemicals are compatible with galvanized steel.
 Prolonged or frequent contact with acids and strong alkalis is not advisable.

-Galvanized coatings will withstand continuous exposure to temperatures of approximately 200°C and occasional excursions up to 275°C without any effect on the coating.
+Galvanized coatings will withstand continuous exposure to temperatures of approximately 200°C without any significant effect on the coating.
 Above these temperatures there is a tendency for the outer zinc layer to separate, but the alloy-layer, which comprises the majority of the coating, remains intact.
-Adequate protection may often, therefore, be provided up to the melting point of the alloy layer (around 530°C).

 In contact with wood